 Mr. Niall Turner (Ireland) has completed research projects primarily in the area of mental health.
 He completed his Masters By Research on the work outcomes of people with schizophrenia and the importance of productive occupations to health and social inclusion.
 In 2009 he received a research scholarship from the Mental Health Commission to complete a clinical trial of supported employment for people with schizophrenia spectrum conditions.
-Niall has published over 40 peer reviewed publications and a number of book chapters.
-He is currently the Editor in Chief of the Irish Journal of Occupational Therapy and is working as Operations Manager on the Irish Longitudinal Study of Ageing.
+Niall has published over 50 peer reviewed publications and a number of book chapters (https://www.researchgate.net/profile/Niall_Turner/publications).
+He was Editor in Chief of the Irish Journal of Occupational Therapy from 2011 – 2019.
+Niall is currently working as a Occupational Therapy Manager in a Community Mental Health Service in Dublin.
+He also recently completed a two year role as operations manager of the Irish Longitudinal Study of Ageing.

 Dr. Panagiotis Siaperas (Greece) is Occupational Therapist and Psychologist.
 He has worked at the Institute of Psychiatry, University of London, where he specialized in the diagnosis and intervention of children and adolescents with developmental disorders.
 In 2008, he received a doctorate from the University of Cambridge researching Autism Spectrum Disorders.
 He has publications in refereed journals and contributions in handbooks of Occupational Therapy, Psychology and Special Education.
 He has research experience from University of Cambridge, University of Athens, and University of Peloponnese and Metropolitan College in Athens.